opnfv/vswitchperf/docs/userguide/testusage.rst

 Enabling multi-queue at the guest will add multiple queues to each NIC port when qemu launches the guest.

+In case of Vanilla OVS, multi-queue is enabled on the tuntap ports and nic queues will be enabled inside the guest with ethtool.
+Simply enabling the multi-queue on the guest is sufficient for Vanilla OVS multi-queue.

-Testpmd should be configured to take advantage of multi-queue on the guest.
+Testpmd should be configured to take advantage of multi-queue on the guest if using DPDKVhostUser.
 This can be done by modifying the ''04_vnf.conf'' file.

   .. code-block:: console